matthewdfuller/intellifuzz-xss/README.md

 $python intellifuzz "http://site.com/page.php?param=XSSHEREXSS"
 ```

+##Testing
+In the /testsuite folder there are a number of PHP pages that can be used to test the scanner against various attack locations.
+You may download
+and run them on any PHP server.
+A live copy is also hosted, for the time being, at: http://blasze.com/xsstestsuite/

 ##What Can Intellifuzz Find?
 Intellifuzz is currently designed to locate potential XSS attack vectors in:
 * HTML Comments such as ```<!-- comment with reflection here -->```